Seagate/cortx-experiments/Kubernetes/docs/HighAvailability.md

   4. Scheduler

-Each of the above-mentioned components need to be replicated on all the master nodes so if one fails other keeps the cluster up.
+Each of the above-mentioned components need to be replicated on all the master nodes so if one of them fails fails others can keep the cluster up.

-In single master setup all the above components along with etcd DB (we’ll discuss about etcd later at end here) are managed by master itself.
+In single master setup all the above components along with etcd DB (Discussed later about etcd later at end in this doc) are managed by master itself.
 So, if it fails, everything stops and the cluster is lost.
 So multi-master setup gives us High availability with improved network performance and hence protecting the cluster from wide range of failures.

 Each Master node in multiple master setup runs own copy of all above mentioned components.
 (Useful for load balancing amongst them)